-An interested person (see definitions) may appeal any decision or act taken by the Administrative Officer by filing a notice of appeal with the Development Review Board.
+An interested person as defined in § 4465 of the Act(see definitions), may appeal any decision or act taken by the Administrative Officer by filing a notice of appeal with the Development Review Board.

 The Board shall render its decision, which shall include findings of fact, within forty-five (45) days after completing the hearing and shall within that period send to the appellant, by certified mail, and to all parties at the hearing, a copy of the decision.
 A copy of the decision shall be filed with the Administrative Officer.